 Let’s look at the science behind this procedure.

-First of all, studies from as far back as the 1990s show that no negative pressure results from ear candles.
-(4) Actually, the amount of vacuum pressure required to “suck out” wax from the ear would burst your eardrum!
 Research shows that ear candling results in no ear wax removal whatsoever.
 Sometimes it even leaves behind candle wax inside the ear canal as well as powdery ash.
-(5)

-Finally, WebMD, The American Academy of Audiology and Mayo Clinic (as well as other respected sources) warn patients of the potential dangers resulting from ear candling, including burns, candle wax deposits in the ear and even hearing loss.
-(6, 7)
+Finally, WebMD, the American Academy of Audiology and the Mayo Clinic (as well as other respected sources) warn patients of the potential dangers resulting from ear candling, including burns, candle wax deposits in the ear and even hearing loss.

-This is probably one reason why Edzard Ernst, a renowned complementary medicine practitioner, claimed that, “The inescapable conclusion is that ear candles do more harm than good.
+This is probably one reason why Edzard Ernst, a renowned complementary medicine practitioner, said that, “The inescapable conclusion is that ear candles do more harm than good.
 Their use should be discouraged.”
-(8)

 Risks and Side Effects